Neutral gas phase distribution from HI morphology: phase separation with scattering spectra and variational autoencoders: Gaussian-Mixture VAE Architecture and Training Details

 We adopt the Gaussian-mixture VAE implementation described in \citet{siahkoohi24-va}.
 The encoder is composed of a series of four fully connected residual blocks.
 The first fully connected layer reduces the dimensionality of the input features to a hidden dimension chosen to be 1024, while the last layer further reduces the hidden dimension to a latent dimension set of 32.
 Each fully connected layer is followed by a Batchnorm layer and LeakyReLU nonlinearity.
 The decoder mirrors the encoder architecture and reconstructs the input feature space from the latent space.

 To train the Gaussian-mixture VAE model, we employ the Adam optimization algorithm \citep{kingma14-ad} with a learning rate of $10^{-3}$.
 We run the training for 300 epochs with a batch size of 512.
 To enable differentiable approximate sampling for categorical variables, we utilize the Gumbel-Softmax distribution with initial temperature parameter of 1.0 \citep{Jang16-gs}.
 We then exponentially decay the temperature to a minimum value of 0.7, with a decay parameter of $\ln(2)/50$ so that the temperature halves every 50 epochs.
 During training, we randomly reserve 10\% of the data as validation.
+The VAE training was performed on a Tesla V100 and takes approximately 20 minutes.
+The subsequent phase separation step is performed on the same device and takes $\sim6$ minutes to decompose eight $4\degree\times4\degree$ patches in parallel.